stanford-crfm/levanter/docs/Blog-Post.md

 ## Avoiding Bugs

-Earlier, I claimed that named tensors can help avoid common bugs.
+Earlier, we claimed that named tensors can help avoid common bugs.
 Here's an example of a bug that is easy to make and hard to spot in a traditional tensor library.
 Consider the following simple linear model:

 ```python